timembedded/Nextor/docs/Nextor 2.1 Programmers Reference.md

 ### 7.2.1.
 Disk emulation data file format

 The disk emulation data file, used by Nextor to know which disk image files must be used during an emulation session, consists of a header followed by a table with information about each of the disk image files.
+The original format as introduced in Nextor 2.1 did not support fragmented disk images.
+A new format is proposed that overcomes this limitation.

+#### 7.2.1.1 Original data format (Nextor 2.1)

  The header has the following contents:

 | Offset | Meaning |
 |:------:|---------|